Jasmine-Zhuang/TicketVendorSystem/README.md

 Our specification, crc model, walkthrough and progress report are located under the folder "phase0".

-All of our code are under the folder src-main-java.
+Our program code are under the folder src-main-java.

+Our test code are under the folder src-test-java.

 Please run the "UI" file to assess our U-Ticket program and follow the prompts.